codevonnie/fourthyearproject/README.md

  This branch contains the Web Application, which was Developed in Visual Studio 2015 using Asp.net.

- The Web App Enabled a Business to:
+ The Web App Enables a Business to:

 * Set up a personal Account on the MemberMe Web App.
 * Add/Update/Delete New Members.